classicrob/simply-jekyll/_notes/Why I love interoperability.md

 This also means that tools that work on interoperable data don't need to do everything.
 Honestly, isn't that just insane?
 I seriously can't believe that if I don't have Search and Replace across all of my notes in Obsidian... that doesn't matter.
 I can just do that in VSCode.
 No tool should have the burden of doing everything.
 I know this is basically reinventing the Unix philosophy, but it's a better world.

 The biggest critique I can think of for this is that interoperable file formats could inhibit innovation.
 Frankly, I don't know the answer to this, it may just be a fundamental tension.
-I also don't believe that markdown is the most expressive file format.
+I also [don't believe that markdown is the most expressive file format](https://twitter.com/RobertHaisfield/status/1461508885408206850).
 However, it's just nice knowing that my data is mine and apps are competing on functionality rather than switching costs.

+For more discussion, see this [thread](https://twitter.com/RobertHaisfield/status/1385228672580218882).